BiggerPockets/patterns/_patterns/optionally-use-yardoc.md

 ## Good

 Here's the same code with YARD annotations.
-Now it's obvious what the method expects for the the `market` parameter.
-It also lets the developer know that the method is supposed to return an `Array` composed of `Agent` objects, but it may also return `nil`, so callers need to be ready to handle that.
+Its's now obvious what the method expects for the the `market` parameter.
+It also lets the developer know that the method returns an `Array` composed of `Agent` objects, but it may also return `nil`, so callers need to be ready to handle that.

 ```ruby